ichiche/Azure-PowerShell/Well-Architected/README.md

 - Collect the configuration of Network Isolation Method of Redis Cache Instance
 - Zone Redundancy isn't supported with geo-replication
 - Persistence isn't supported with geo-replication
-- Script require Azure CLI
+- Require Azure CLI to get Redis information

 Reference